Casual engagement over 1 month

 Business requirement examples:

-- They have core components to the UI they have invested in, and to an extent we must work around those
+- They have core technical platforms in the UI they have invested in, and to an extent we must work around those

 - With tens of thousands of jobs, we must display the jobs in non-daunting way